Australia's Victoria COVID-19 cluster swells to 51, next few days 'critical'

 Medical officials have said the latest COVID-19 variant, first detected in India, was likely to be more virulent than the original strains, taking just one day to infect another person compared with earlier strains which can take about five or six.

-Authorities are also concerned about the prospect of a larger outbreak in aged care homes after two workers and one resident at the Arcare facility in Melbourne tested positive, the home operator said in a statement.
+Authorities are concerned about the virus taking hold in aged care homes after two workers and one resident at the Arcare facility in Melbourne tested positive, the home operator said in a statement.

-Hundreds of elderly Victorians in residential aged care facilities died of COVID-19 last year.

-Swift contact tracing, snap lockdowns and strict social distancing rules have helped Australia keep its COVID-19 numbers relatively low, with 22,275 local cases and 910 deaths.
-The country has ranked among the top 10 in a COVID-19 performance index for its successful handling of the pandemic.

-Reporting by Swati Pandey; Additional reporting by Wayne Cole; Editing by Himani Sarkar and Lincoln Feast
+Reporting by Swati Pandey; Additional reporting by Wayne Cole; Editing by Lincoln Feast

 Our Standards: The Thomson Reuters Trust Principles.